![]() |

 Section 260.2400 Physical Plant

-c) Children over six years of age occupying the same bedroom shall be of the same gender unless the children are siblings.
+e) Children more than six years of age occupying the same bedroom shall be of the same gender unless the children are siblings.

-d) An individual shall not need to go through a child's bedroom to reach any other area of the building.
+f) A child's bedroom shall not serve as access to any other area of the building.

-e) The center shall be kept in a clean, safe, and orderly condition and in good repair.
+g) The facility shall be kept in a clean, safe and orderly condition and in good repair.

 1) Electrical, mechanical, heating/air conditioning, fire protection and sewage disposal systems shall be maintained.